Run Vusers in an interactive RDP session

 When running an interactive RDP session, the agent is run as a service, but LoadRunner Professional is able to open a new interactive session on the load generator machine without the user being involved.

 To enable this, you configure a user with RDP permissions in the agent runtime settings.
 When Controller connects to that load generator (while in RDP mode), a new interactive RDP session is started via FreeRDP.
 No user intervention is required on the load generator machine to run the Vusers for GUI-based protocol scripts.

-Note: Windows operating systems generally allow only one active interactive session, so you will not be able to “see” the new session when it's opened, or check its parameters.
+Note: Windows operating systems generally allow only one active interactive session, so you cannot “see” the new session when it's opened, or check its parameters.